eltiempoes/python-lottie/README.md

 Telegram Animated Stickers Tools
 ================================

+A Python framework to work with Telegram animated stickers.

 Scripts
 -------

+* `bin/lottieconvert.py`

-* bin/lottieconvert.py  Script that can convert between several formats, including lottie / TGS
+  Script that can convert between several formats, including lottie / TGS

+* `bin/tgs2lottie.py`

-* bin/tgs2lottie.py Will extract a tgs file into a pretty printed JSON
+  Will extract a tgs file into a pretty printed JSON

+* `bin/lottie2tgs.py`

-* bin/lottie2tgs.py Will convert a lottie file into a tgs file
+  Will convert a lottie file into a tgs file

+* `bin/svg2tgs.pt`

-* bin/svg2tgs.pt    Converts an SVG file into a lottie or tgs file
+  Converts an SVG file into a lottie or tgs file

+* `bin/lottiecat.py`

-* bin/lottiecat.py  Prints the given lottie file into a human-readable format
+  Prints the given lottie file into a human-readable format

+* `bin/lottiediff.py`

-* bin/lottiediff.py Shows a side-by-side diff of the human-readable rendition of two lottie files
+  Shows a side-by-side diff of the human-readable rendition of two lottie files

+* `bin/lottie2svg.py`

-* bin/lottie2svg.py Extracts a frame as SVG from a lottie/tgs file
+  Extracts a frame as SVG from a lottie/tgs file

+* `bin/raster2tgs.py`

-* bin/raster2tgs.py Converts a sequence of raster images into a lottie/tgs file
+  Converts a sequence of raster images into a lottie/tgs file

 Installation